-This band migrated west from Minnesota after the tribe began to use horses.
+This band was found in the upper Mississippi Region in the late 16th and early 17th centuries.
 There were about 20,000 Lakota in the mid 18th century, a number which has increased to about 70,000 today, of which approximately 1/3 still speak their ancestral language.

 As white settlers continued to push west onto Sioux lands and multiple treaties were made and broken, the Sioux retaliated, resulting in three major wars and numerous other battles and skirmishes

 The first major clash occurred in 1854 near Fort Laramie, Wyoming, when 19 U.S. soldiers were killed.
 In retaliation, in 1855 U.S. troops killed about 100 Sioux at their encampment in Nebraska and imprisoned their chief.
 In 1866-1867, Red Cloud’s War was fought that ended in a treaty granting the Black Hills in perpetuity to the Sioux.
 The treaty, however, was not honored by the United States; gold prospectors and miners flooded the region in the 1870s.
 In the ensuing conflict, General George Armstrong Custer and 300 troops were killed at Little Bighorn on June 25, 1876, by the Sioux Chief Sitting Bull and his warriors.

 After that battle, the Sioux separated into their various groups.
 The massacre by U.S. troops of about 150 to 370 Sioux men, women, and children at Wounded Knee in December 1890 marked the end of Sioux resistance until modern times.

 Today, the majority of the Lakota live at the 2,782 square mile Pine Ridge Reservation in southwestern South Dakota.